What Skills Do Planners Need?

 The Planning Accreditation Board currently accredits 71 master's and 15 bachelor's programs at 75 North American universities.

 The American Institute of Certified Planners is APA's professional institute and provides the only nationwide, independent verification of planners' qualifications.

-APA offers easy access to core knowledge and instruction in a variety of online formats — from streaming education and on-demand courses to virtual conferences — to meet the demands of your job, your role, and your schedule.
+APA offers easy access to core knowledge and instruction in a variety of formats — from on-demand courses to virtual conferences — to meet the demands of your job, your role, and your schedule.

 The American Institute of Certified Planners' Core Competencies establishes a framework for the "core" of skills, experience, and values that form the foundation of the profession — fundamental knowledge and understanding that every planner should both possess and share.